-Total net change in fund balances - governmental funds (Statement D)

-Amounts reported for governmental activities in the Statement of Activities are different because:

-Payments of long-term debt, including contributions to OPEB obligation, are reported as expenditures in governmental funds.
+Total net change in fund balances - governmental funds (Statement D) \$32,926 Amounts reported for governmental activities in the Statement of Activities are different because: Capital outlays are reported in governmental funds as expenditures.
+However, in the statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
+This is the amount by which capital outlays exceed depreciation for the period.
+1,154 Payments of long-term debt, including contributions to OPEB obligation, are reported as expenditures in governmental funds.
 However, those amounts are a reduction of long-term liabilities in the Statement of Net Assets and are not reflected in the Statement of Activities.

-Change in net assets of governmental activities (Statement B)
+(25,609) Change in net assets of governmental activities (Statement B) \$8.471

-Notes to the Financial Statements As of and For the Year Ended December 31, 2010
+Notes to the Financial Statements As of and For the Year Ended December 31, 2011